netbox-community/netbox-topology-views/.github/pull_request_template.md

     note that our contribution guidelines require a feature request or bug report to be labeled "status: accepted".
 This helps avoid waste time and effort on a proposed change that we might not be able to accept.
+If a feature request or bug report is labeled "status: needs owner", feel free to raise your hand if you'd like to take work on it and we will happily assign you to the issue.

     Please prefix the title of your pull request according to it's type.
 You should use "Closes #FEATURE_ID: ..." for feature